alex-kave/alex-kave/README.md

 ### I am...

 - 🎓an educated media designer
-- 📚currently learning and discovering vue.js
+- 📚currently learning and discovering svelte & sveltekit
 - 📱developing an app that manages living together in the same household